John Wall. DeMarcus Cousins. Brandon Knight. They were all good players for UK, to say the least.

 But just how much value did each have?

 Over the summer, John Pudner created a formula to assign a value for just how valuable players are compared to a hypothetical “replacement” player.
 Much in the same way baseball has the advanced statistic of WAR, Pudner created “Value Add,” which measures how much more offensive output a player provides, percentage-wise, in comparison to a baseline 8th or 9th man on a basketball roster.
-Pudner, a political consultant in Alabama and Marquette fan, first published results on Big East players on his blog, Cracked Sidewalks, before expanding the research to all of Division I. Luke Winn of Sports Illustrated was the first to publish the results in a national spotlight.
+Pudner, a political consultant in Alabama and Marquette fan, first published results on Big East players on his blog, Cracked Sidewalks, before expanding the research to all of Division I. Luke Winn of Sports Illustrated was the first to in a national spotlight.

 The formula factors in the following components of a player’s output: